CarlQLange/chatgpt-arcana.el/readme.md

   :init (setq chatgpt-arcana-api-key "your-api-key-here"))
 ```

+I have to stress at this point that this package is very new, and I only wrote it to scratch an itch.
+Sorry if it turns you into a chicken or something.

 ## Usage

 There are various interactive functions available, such as `chatgpt-arcana-replace-region`, `chatgpt-arcana-insert-at-point`, and more.
 Certain ones even work.